quickapps/docs/en/developers/eav-api.rst

         }
     }

-The first argument is the name of the column your are defining, and second argument support the following keys:
+The first argument is the name of the column your are defining, you **must use lower case letters, numbers or "-" symbol**.
+For instance, ``user-age`` is a valid column name but ``user_age`` or ``User-Age`` are not.

+And second argument is used to define column's metadata and supports the following
+keys:

 - type (string): Type of data for that attribute, supported values are:
   ``datetime``, ``integer`` (or "int"), ``decimal`` or ("dec"), `text` and